|

 my hands probably did smell tasty… |

-Earth, it’s definitely rocky, like our own Earth.
-However it is so close to
+size of Earth, it’s definitely rocky, like our own Earth.
+However it is so

 this story.
 Not for the story’s scientific worth, or for the implications